kookmin-sw/capstone-2024-2024-27/README.md

 ## 4. How to use

 Test based on macOS.
 If you want to run this projext, you have to make your own server for this.
-There are codes for apis in backend branch.
+There are codes for apis in backend branch you can use.

 - git clone <https://github.com/kookmin-sw/capstone-2024-27>